How to Prepare for Remote Investment Banking Internships?

 - Sending their own equipment such as laptops to the interns.
 Certain firms sent laptops pre-installed with strict security software programs that were required to be returned by the end of the internship, whereas others sent out brand new laptops and let their interns keep them.

-- Alternatively, in the case that equipment was not purchased on the interns’ behalf, most reputable banks paid their interns a stipend to cover the cost of purchasing new equipment.
+- In the case that equipment was not purchased on the interns’ behalf, most reputable banks paid their interns a stipend to cover the cost of purchasing new equipment.
 This is done mainly to prevent the same laptop from being used for personal usage as well as work (again, bringing up the risk of confidentiality).

 Work-From-Home Setup (“WFH”) for Investment Banking